MicrosoftDocs/azure-docs/articles/service-fabric/service-fabric-tutorial-dotnet-app-enable-https-endpoint.md

 ## Deploy the application to Azure

 Save all files, switch from Debug to Release, and hit F6 to rebuild.
-In Solution Explorer, right-click on **Voting** and select **Publish**.
+In Solution Explorer, right-click **Voting** and select **Publish**.
 Select the connection endpoint of the cluster created in [Deploy an application to a cluster](service-fabric-tutorial-deploy-app-to-party-cluster.md), or select another cluster.
-Click **Publish** to publish the application to the remote cluster.
+Select **Publish** to publish the application to the remote cluster.

 When the application deploys, open a web browser and navigate to `https://mycluster.region.cloudapp.azure.com:443` (update the URL with the connection endpoint for your cluster).
 If you are using a self-signed certificate, you see a warning that your PC doesn't trust this website's security.
 Continue on to the web page.

 ![Screenshot of the Service Fabric Voting Sample app running in a browser window with the URL https://mycluster.region.cloudapp.azure.com:443.][image3]

 ## Next steps

-In this part of the tutorial, you learned how to:

-> [!div class="checklist"]
-> * Define an HTTPS endpoint in the service
-> * Configure Kestrel to use HTTPS
-> * Install the TLS/SSL certificate on the remote cluster nodes
-> * Give NETWORK SERVICE access to the certificate's private key
-> * Open port 443 in the Azure load balancer
-> * Deploy the application to a remote cluster

 Advance to the next tutorial:
 > [!div class="nextstepaction"]